-Whether you’re a new business trying to dip their feet in the market or an established brand trying to adapt to the market full of digital natives, one thing is certain: you need to be on Instagram.
+Whether you’re a new business trying to dip their feet in the market or an established brand trying to adapt to the market full of digital natives, one thing is certain: you need to launch your brand on Instagram.
 The platform gives brands a big opportunity to carve out their niche and engage with (potential) customers on a personal level.
 You just need to get users to follow you.
-We know how hard it is to start from scratch and that’s why we’re sharing these 10 steps to follow when you’re ready to launch your own business on Instagram!
+We know, launching a brand on Instagram is tough.
+Also it’s hard to start from scratch and that’s why we’re sharing these 10 steps to follow when you’re ready to launch your own brand on Instagram!

 1. Set Your Objectives & Know Your Audience